ef-ctx/ngAutobahn/README.md

   * Losing Socket connection due to a failure only in the socket layer:
     * Autobahn already provides this feature.

-  * Losing Socket connection due to losing Internet connection:
+  * Losing Socket connection due to loss of Internet connection:
-    * in this case most of the browsers take a lot of time to reconnect, in order to detect a broken connection faster, ngAutobahn provides a configurable **Ping service** allowing to close the current connection and try to open a new one when it reaches a deadline.
+    * Chrome has an issue dropping socket connections when network connection dies.
+[Issue](https://code.google.com/p/chromium/issues/detail?id=76358)
+      In this case we came up with a [Ping service](https://github.com/ef-ctx/ngAutobahn/tree/master/src/lib/ngAutobahn/utils/ping) which allow a promise returning function to be called repeatedly and if the promise is not resolved after a certain amount of time we disconnect and try to establish a new connection, using ping is not enabled by default but it is there to use in the case of need.

 * **Simple way of interacting with WAMP**

   * **Perform an RPC call through the websocket layer.**
-    * handles opening connection under the hood if the connection is not opened.
+    * Handles opening connection under the hood if the connection is not opened.
-    * opens the connection and when it is opened it performs the rpc.
+    * Opens the connection and when it is opened it performs the rpc.
-    * returns a promise which resolves in the function response.
+    * Returns a promise which resolves in the function response.

     ```javascript
     ngAutobahnSession.remoteCall('remoteMethodName', payload)